Olupaula/Olupaula/README.md

 - ⚡ Fun fact: ...
 -->

-## I am Adeyemi, Oluwafemi Paul <small>(B.Sc., M.Sc. in Satistics)</small>
+## I am Adeyemi, Oluwafemi Paul
 <p>
-I am a Machine Learning enthusiast.
-Proficient in classification models, predictive models, clustering models and text-processing.
+ I am a Machine Learning enthusiast with a Master of Science degree and also a Bachelor of Science degree in Statistics.
+I am Proficient in classification models, predictive models, clustering models and text-processing.
 I am comfortable working with large datasets.
 Skilled at writing html, markdown, css and deploying models on websites.</p>